adeneche/opentsdb-maprdb-install/README.md

 ```

 ##Step 7
-You can now validate the installation
+You can now validate the installation.
+The test data is in a time window starting 2014/08/04-10:16:00 and ending 2014/08/04-10:18:00 *adjust based on your timezone*
 ```sh
 tsdb import test_data --auto-metric tsdb scan --import 1y-ago sum mymetric.stock